What is Cooperative Education?

 Credit by Examination

-If the student wishes to have prior learning assessed through examination for select courses he or she may use:
+If the student wishes to have prior learning assessed through examination for select courses they may use:

 - College Level Examination Program (CLEP)